mramshaw/pubsub/README.md

 - 1 [at least once]
 - 2 [exactly once]

+QoS 0 is also referred to as "fire and forget" meaning these messages may or may not actually be delivered.

+Messages published with QoS greater than zero will be queued, however the broker will respect the QoS requested by the client - in which case the QoS may be downgraded.

+QoS 2 is the most costly delivery mechanism.
+With QoS 1 the client must be capable of handling duplicated messages.

 #### Message Retention

 Published messages may (or may not) be specified for retention.